 If you are contemplating developing a customized solution that runs on Salesforce but don’t know if it’s secure enough, this article is for you.

+A part of the article is dedicated to the Salesforce security model best practices.
 If you already have a Salesforce solution, you may still find it helpful: administrators and developers can adjust some settings better, use extra tools, and learn new tricks to enhance data security in Salesforce systems.
 Onix is here to help too!

 Only in August 2022, IT Governance alone identified 112 security incidents that resulted in 97M compromised records.
 The number of data breaches continues to grow yearly as more businesses go online, more employees work remotely, and bad guys become more inventive.
 Companies failing to implement sufficient cybersecurity protocols and safeguards risk facing severe consequences, such as revenue loss, non-compliance fines, legal fees, and loss of trust.